The Perfect Everest Base Camp Packing List [2022]

 Despite the cold and overcast conditions, the sun is harsh!

-A cap is something you’ll definitely need for your Everest Base Camp packing list and you’ll wear it immediately after leaving Namche Bazaar.
+A cap is something you’ll definitely need for your Everest Base Camp packing list.
+And you’ll wear it immediately after leaving Namche Bazaar.

-This fleece hat doesn’t need to be too thick but make sure it’s a comfortable one.
+This fleece hat doesn’t need to be too thick, but make sure it’s a comfortable one.
 I even slept with mine on (yes, I was that cold!)

 If you plan on doing the same, make sure it’s not too tight around your head and doesn’t have any bobble or decorative features that may be uncomfortable when lying with your head on a pillow.

-• 1 x hiking beanie
+hiking beanie

-But from day 5, it will get chilly and you’ll replace your sun hat with a beanie.
-I loved my beanie and it looked pretty good on too!
+But from day 5, it will get chilly.
+You’ll then replace your sun hat with a beanie.

 Packing list for Everest Base Camp trek